-Housing Services Office
+Student Housing Office Staff

-Housing Services office staff are responsible for all facets of the student experience in housing.
+Student Housing Office staff are responsible for all facets of the student experience in housing.
 The staff is available to assist you with whatever you need.

-Housing Services Office Staff

-Housing staff contact information is also available through our website:
+Student Housing Office Staff contact information is available through our website here: www.trentu.ca/housing/contact-us